 The use of alcoholic beverages must be in compliance with all State Laws and is strictly limited to persons 21 years of age or older.
-The possession, transportation, and/or consumption of alcohol by individuals under 21 years of age is strictly prohibited.
+The possession, transportation, and/or consumption of alcohol by individuals under 21

+- 2024 Crime & Safety Report - Drug & Alcohol Policy - Title IX Policy & Procedures • Indianapolis Campus - years of age is strictly prohibited.
 Federal Law and the State Law prohibit the solicitation, procurement, sale or manufacture of narcotics or controlled substances except as expressly permitted by law.
 Applicable legal sanctions under local, State and Federal law for the unlawful distribution of alcohol and illicit drugs range from probation, diversion, imprisonment in the county jail for less than one year, to imprisonment in State Prison.
 A police officer can take the license from any driver suspected of driving under the influence of alcohol and drugs who refuse to take a blood alcohol test.
-Students and/or employees violating these standards of conduct will face sanctions up to and including expulsion, termination of employment, and referral for prosecution.
+Students and/or employees violating these standards of prosecution.